|

 - Questioning is an interpersonal

 style.
-It has a subtle balance of directive and client-centred
+It has a subtle balance of directive and client-centered

 components shaped by a guiding philosophy and understanding of what